ceph/ceph/doc/install/index.rst

 If you are deploying a Ceph cluster (that is, not developing Ceph), install Ceph using our stable release packages.
 For testing, you may install development release and testing packages.
-If you intend to deploy Ceph using OpsCode Chef, review the instructions for Chef below.

-.. tip:: If you are using Dell Crowbar, or Ceph-Deploy you do not
-	need to install OpsCode Chef.

 .. toctree::

    Installing Debian/Ubuntu Packages <debian>
    Installing RPM Packages <rpm>
-   Installing OpsCode Chef <chef>

 .. raw:: html